godotengine/godot-docs/classes/class_arraymesh.rst

 - void **surface_remove** **(** :ref:`int<class_int>` surf_idx **)**

-Remove a surface at position surf_idx, shifting greater surfaces one surf_idx slot down.
+Removes a surface at position ``surf_idx``, shifting greater surfaces one ``surf_idx`` slot down.

 .. _class_ArrayMesh_method_surface_set_name:

 - void **surface_set_name** **(** :ref:`int<class_int>` surf_idx, :ref:`String<class_String>` name **)**

-Set a name for a given surface.
+Sets a name for a given surface.

 .. _class_ArrayMesh_method_surface_update_region:

 - void **surface_update_region** **(** :ref:`int<class_int>` surf_idx, :ref:`int<class_int>` offset, :ref:`PoolByteArray<class_PoolByteArray>` data **)**

-Updates a specified region of mesh arrays on GPU.
-Warning: only use if you know what you are doing.
+Updates a specified region of mesh arrays on the GPU.

+**Warning:** Only use if you know what you are doing.
 You can easily cause crashes by calling this function with improper arguments.